JOHANNA VUORIO

 What is your favourite brand at the moment?

-It’s impossible to choose one favourite, but today I could mention Marimekko –refreshing, inspiring new things.
-Something to follow.
+It's impossible to choose one favourite, but today I would mention Marimekko – always creating refreshing and inspiring work.
+They're a brand I continue to admire.

 What is your favourite place to eat?

-Helsinki’s restaurant scene is brilliant – the city is filled with great places to eat.
-It is always lovely to meet with friends at one of the beautiful restaurants and somewhat challenging to find time to check all the interesting newcomers.
-However, in the end I would prefer intimate dinners at home, together with friends and family.
+Helsinki's restaurant scene is brilliant – the city is filled with wonderful places to eat.
+It's always lovely to catch up with friends at one of its beautiful restaurants, although it's challenging to find time to visit all the interesting newcomers.
+In the end, though, I would still choose an intimate dinner at home with friends and family.

 What product excited you the most recently?

-We visited a cool Swedish leather factory recently: somehow I can’t forget the high quality of the leather saddles and other riding equipment we saw there at the saddlery.
-Superb quality in every detail, that is always such a pleasure to see.
+We visited a wonderful Swedish leather factory recently.
+I still can't stop thinking about the incredible quality of the leather saddles and riding equipment we saw there.
+Superb craftsmanship in every detail is always such a pleasure to experience.

 What's your favourite colour at the moment?

-I have loved all the shades of grey - the colours of stormy seas, round stones on the beaches, cloudy northern skies - as long as I remember.
+I have loved all the shades of grey – the colours of stormy seas, smooth stones on the beach and cloudy northern skies – for as long as I can remember.

 What is the greatest thing you've learnt through your career?

-You can’t underestimate the power of a great team – more minds: better results.
-Plus: your intuition is usually right.
+You can't underestimate the power of a great team – more minds, better results.
+And your intuition is usually right.

-Please ask this again after a couple of decades…
+Please ask me again in a couple of decades…

-I try to write everything down so I don’t need to stress about remembering something in particular.
-It also helps to have a ”main title” for different weekdays so I know what issues to prioritise and when.
-Above all, it is important to notice that you stay more productive and focused if you manage to take some minutes off even at the most hectic period of your working week, so hiking with the dog in the woods or at the beach is a necessity.
+I try to write everything down so I don't need to stress about remembering something in particular.
+It also helps to have a "main theme" for different weekdays so I know what issues to prioritise and when.
+Above all, it's important to recognise that you stay more productive and focused if you can take even a few minutes to yourself during the busiest weeks.
+Hiking with my dog in the woods or along the beach is a necessity.

-Trust yourself, enjoy this one life you have and never forget to stop learning.
+Trust yourself, enjoy this one life you have and never forget to keep learning.